24 hour residential care

 Our housekeeping and maintenance teams take great pride in keeping the home clean, fresh, safe and looking at its best, which was particularly noted in our recent CQC inspection.

 We offer specialist care for those with dementia, including our own specialist floor – The Bluebell Suite.
-This suite, opened in the autumn 2017, has 16 ensuite rooms with beautiful views over Suffolk Square and its own team of experienced staff.
-This calm and tranquil setting, with its own dining room and activities programme, offers familiarity and continuity which gives extra reassurance and comfort to its residents.
+This self-contained suite has its own lounge, dining rooms and accommodation with beautiful views over Suffolk Square.
+It has its own team of experienced staff (which were noted in the recent CQC report for their knowledge and care).
+This calm and tranquil setting offers familiarity and continuity which gives extra reassurance and comfort to its residents.
+It suits residents living with dementia who might otherwise feel lost in a larger home or find a busy environment overwhelming.
+Activities are always one to one and include music therapy, cookery, massage and gentle exercise.

 We are unusual in offering physiotherapy to residents with chartered physiotherapists visiting every week to offer regular assessments and treatment programmes.